If you’ve received a lump sum of money – perhaps a Christmas bonus or financial gift – you might be wondering what to do with it.

 If you don’t need your lump sum any time soon, investing it in a pension could give your retirement savings a much-needed boost.

 Your retirement might be decades away, but it’s never too early to start investing.
 You could spend two or even three decades in retirement, so the more you can contribute to your pension now, the better.
-Investing early on will let you harness the full power of compound returns – when you get returns on your returns as well as on your initial capital.
+Investing early on will let you harness the full power of compounding – when you earn returns on the money you invest as well as on the returns themselves.

 As the chart below shows, compounding can be particularly powerful over long periods.
 In our hypothetical example, a lump sum investment of £10,000 grows to £16,289 after 10 years, assuming annual returns of 5%.
 Over 20 years, the investment increases to £26,533, and after 40 years its value balloons to £70,400.